mjordan/tutorial_on_updating_using_workbench/README.md

 google_sheets_gid: 0
 ```

-We also need to create a collection node, which we will use in an exercise later.
-We do this manually, without using Islandora Workbench.

-## Exercises
+## Follow along exercises

-### Updating node fields
+### 1. Updating node fields

-First, "duplicate" the "update task" worksheet in the Google Sheet, labeling it with your name.
-After you modify this duplicated worksheet, you will use it as the input for your practice run of the "update" task.
+First, duplicate the "update task" worksheet in the Google Sheet, labeling it with your name.
+After you modify this duplicated worksheet, you will use it as the input for your practice run of the `update` task.

 ```
 task: update